hernantz/blog/content/its-the-competition-stupid.md

 accident and some won the lottery.
 Some are blind and some are paralytic.
 Some are tall and some are short.
 Some are handsome and some are ugly.
 Some were loved by their parents and some were not wanted.
 Some are old and some are young.
-Some could travel and meet other cultures and some never left their home town.
-Some read the news and some don't even have internet.

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
 Some like to study or work hard and some simply like to slack.
+Some only read the finance section in the newspaper and some just read the horoscope.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
 Well you get the point, **equality of outcome cannot be guaranteed**.

 These make the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideals impossible to be reached in a